If you just started levothyroxine and you are wondering about side effects, I know what you are worried about:

 - Magnesium Stearate

-- Dyes and additives depend on the dose
+- Dyes and additives depending on the dose

 Many patients react poorly to these fillers and dyes (4) and simply changing your dose or type of medication MAY improve your symptoms.